MSeidelFed/KineticMSI/USAGE.md

 ## Step 1 - Preparing the dataset

-*Procedure to crop pixels that could cause missinterpretation of the enrichment percentages from each lipid and pixel across datasets*
+*Procedure to crop pixels that could cause misinterpretation of the enrichment percentages from each lipid and pixel across datasets*

-The function takes an entire directory or a single file, it grabs either all the csv files within the provided directory or a single csv file.
-In both cases the function grabs each lipid isotopologue and sets to NA all of those pixels that would produce a missinterpretation of the NIA correction leading to missinterpreted enrichment percentages.
+The function takes an entire directory or a single file; it grabs either all the csv files within the provided directory or a single csv file.
+In both cases the function grabs each lipid isotopologue and sets to NA all of those pixels that would produce a misinterpretation of the NIA correction leading to misinterpreted enrichment percentages.
 The directory must contain only the csv files that want to be corrected, additional csv in the directory will cause errors.

-* Filtering step 1 – All pixels with M0 = 0 are deleted (replaced
+* Filtering step 1 – All pixels with M0 = 0 are deleted (replaced with NA).
-with NA).

-* Filtering step 2 – All pixels with all isotopologues = 0 are
-deleted (replaced with NA).
+* Filtering step 2 – All pixels with all isotopologues = 0 are deleted (replaced with NA).

 ```{r}